-The Company's contingent obligations (see Note 4, Debt in the Unaudited Condensed Consolidated Financial Statements) are payable in stock and/or cash, at the Company's discretion.
-Payment of these obligations in stock would not affect the Company's liquidity.
+The Company's contingent obligations (see Note 4, Debt in the Unaudited Condensed Consolidated Financial Statements) are payable in stock and/or cash, at our discretion.
+Payment of these obligations in stock would not affect our liquidity.

-The January 31, 2016 payment under the IM Seller Note (see Note 4, Debt, to the Unaudited Condensed Consolidated Financial Statements) is payable \$750,000 in cash subject to BHI approving the cash payment.
-If BHI does not approve the cash payment, the amount shall be payable in shares of Common Stock
+The January 31, 2016 payment of \$750,000 under the IM Seller Note (see Note 4, Debt, to the Unaudited Condensed Consolidated Financial Statements) is payable in cash subject to BHI approving the cash payment.
+If BHI does not approve the cash payment, the amount shall be payable in shares of Common Stock.